mrmeizongo/Xpilot/README.md

 ## Preflight

-Be sure to go through the entirety of [config.h](lib/Xpilot/src/config.h) and perform modifications and preflight checks before flight.
+Be sure to go through the entirety of [config.h](lib/Xpilot/src/config.h) and perform any required modifications and preflight checks before flight.
 May your landings be beautiful! ❤️

 Pull requests are welcome.
 Please try to adhere to the coding style in the project.
 I will review and approve them as time and opportunity permits.